28th April 2018

 Disruption of money can mean significant reorganization of financial services as we know them and of payment systems, in general.
 Our interactions with the firms we are researching indicate the next several years will be an important time for the evolution of this disruption.
 As active investors, we are evaluating opportunities to take advantage of these dislocations while being careful to evaluate the risks.

-This material is intended to be of general interest only and should not be construed as individual investment advice or a recommendation or solicitation to buy, sell or hold any security or to adopt any investment strategy.
+This material is intended to be of general interest only and should not be construed as individual investment advice or a recommendation or solicitation to buy, sell or hold any security or to adopt any investment strategy, including investing in cryptocurrencies or the technologies mentioned in this article.
 Companies named in this article may or may not be held by any investment vehicle advised by Franklin Equity Group.
 This material does not constitute legal or tax advice.

 Data from third party sources may have been used in the preparation of this material and Franklin Templeton Investments (“FTI”) has not independently verified, validated or audited such data.
 FTI accepts no liability whatsoever for any loss arising from use of this information and reliance upon the comments opinions and analyses in the material is at the sole discretion of the user.